BlancaDennis/BlancaDennis/README.md

 ### Blanca Dennis López López
 Front End Developer & Graphic designer

 I trained as a Front End Developer at Laboratoria💛 and the best thing I learned from the bootcamp is that I can learn anything.
-My passion for designing led me to do web development that gave the life I wanted to my designs and interfaces, a fan of the result and interactivity by mixing both areas.
+My passion for designing led me to do web development that gave the life I wanted to my designs and interfaces, a huge fan of the result and interactivity by mixing both areas.